 Most recent CDs of contemporary flute music focus on unaccompanied works, so this disc, featuring members of the International Contemporary Ensemble (founded by Chase) is a welcome break from the norm.
 It’s a bold, ambitious disc, featuring works by Donatoni, Boulez, Carter, Saariaho and Dai Fujikura, but the performances throughout are arresting and full of conviction.
 Particularly impressive is Chase’s remarkable agility, enabling her to skitter effortlessly through tortuous material, yet equally able to penetrate dark recesses of tranquillity and introspection.

 12 | Greg Haines – Digressions

-There’s a majesty to Greg Haines’ latest album, music that moves & unfolds in a stately fashion because to do otherwise would simply rupture its intrinsic sense of poise.
-Haines founds the music on drawn-out cycles, thereby adding gradual familiarity & allowing him to bring about large crescendos, glowing with radiance.
-In the best way, Digressions is a cosy, undemanding listen, warm & reassuring.
+There’s a majesty to Greg Haines’ latest album, music that moves and unfolds in a stately fashion because to do otherwise would simply rupture its intrinsic sense of poise.
+Haines founds the music on drawn-out cycles, thereby adding gradual familiarity and allowing him to bring about large crescendos, glowing with radiance.
+In the best way, Digressions is a cosy, undemanding listen, warm and reassuring.

 11 | Beach House – Bloom

 On Bloom, Beach House have created an awe-inducing dream pop of the like not heard since the days of Elizabeth Fraser.
 The tenor of their music is suggestive, laden with discreet backward glances at various points of inspiration, but with no obvious attempt to emulate.
 Victoria Legrand’s voice inhabits each song like a gas, filling them with ethereality that at times liquifies into a kind of gorgeously syrupy, sultry balm.
 Simple, unpretentious and ravishing.